megakevin/end-point-blog-dotnet-5-web-api/README.md

 Requires:
 1. .NET 5
-2. `dotnet tool install --global dotnet-ef`
+2. `dotnet tool install --global dotnet-ef`, `dotnet tool install --global dotnet-aspnet-codegenerator`
 3. PostgreSQL database called `vehicle_quotes` accessible with username `vehicle_quotes` and password `password`.

 If Docker is installed.
 You can create a new PostgreSQL instance with: